What led Google to abandon Google Glass

 Development: How has Google Glass evolved over time?

-When Google Glass was first released in 2013, it created a lot of buzz in the tech industry.
+When Google Glass was first launched in 2013, it created a lot of buzz in the tech industry.

 The device promised to revolutionize the way people interacted with technology and information.

-However, despite the initial excitement, Google Glass has struggled to gain mainstream adoption due to a variety of reasons.
+However, despite the initial excitement, Google Glass struggled to gain mainstream adoption due to several reasons.

-For example, privacy concerns about camera-equipped glasses were raised, as people feared they could be used to spy on others.
+For example, privacy concerns about camera-equipped glasses have been raised as people fear they could be used to spy on others.

 To address these issues, Google has made several changes to Glass over time.

-In 2014, it released an updated version of Glass that featured longer battery life and better performance.
+In 2014, it released an updated version of Glass that featured longer battery life and improved performance.

-Ultimately, what caused Google to drop Google Glass was the failure to find a compelling use case that would appeal to consumers beyond early adopters or companies looking for niche apps.
+Ultimately, what led Google to abandon Google Glass was its failure to find a compelling use case that would appeal to consumers beyond early adopters or businesses looking for niche applications.

 As a result, in January 2015, Google announced that it would stop selling its Explorer edition and would stop investing resources in developing consumer-facing versions of the product.

-Google Glass was one of the hottest tech products of the last decade.
+Google Glass was one of the most hyped technology products of the last decade.

-However, it did not live up to expectations and was eventually shut down by Google.
+However, it did not live up to expectations and ended up being shut down by Google.

 One possible reason for this is that the product never found a clear use case or audience.

-While it had potential in areas like healthcare and education, mainstream consumers saw no value in wearing a computer on their face.
+While it had potential in areas like healthcare and education, everyday consumers didn't see the value in wearing a computer on their face.

 Another problem with Google Glass was its high price.